 A lot of these stories come in the form of mysteries, but the best ones dive much deeper than just a mysterious plot—they incorporate complex themes that'll make you think hard.

 And anime series are really good at this.

 Whether it's due to a thinky Japanese psyche or Hollywood executives who don't see value in producing thinky American projects, I don't know.
 But if you want a cerebral or philosophical series to sink your teeth into, don't overlook anime.

-Anime isn’t just for kids, and these challengingly complex series will push your brain to its limits—all while keeping your heart pounding, your soul riveted, and your butt on the edge of your seat.
+Anime can be for adults, as proven by these challenging and intricate anime series that'll push your brain to its limits—all while keeping your heart pounding, your soul riveted, and your butt on the edge of your seat.